svsamipillai/svsamipillai.github.com/_posts/2018-05-25-notes-on-effective-weekly-planning.md

 ### Introduction

 I consider the following as key building blocks of having a good week.
 If you are the type of person who likes to optimize themselves, this post will help.
+There's three parts to effectively setting expectations for yourself:

+* Monday Vision
+  * You can do this the weekend before, so you set goals for the upcoming week.
+* Daily Outcomes
+  * Everday, you evaluate your day and set goals.
+* Friday Reflection
+  * Here, you check how your week went, and whether you were able to accomplish what you wanted to.

+Iterate, repeat.
+That's how it works.

 ### Monday Vision: